 Protecting You In Case of Sickness

-The Construction Workers' Pension Scheme operates a scheme called the Construction Workers Sick Pay Scheme to help members if they become sick or cannot work due to injury.
-A Sick Pay benefit is provided at a very low weekly cost to members and their employer and benefit is payable to active members up to age 66.
+The Construction Workers' Pension Scheme operates a scheme called the Construction Workers' Sick Pay Trust.
+The Sick Pay Trust helps members if they become sick or cannot work due to injury.
+A Sick Pay benefit is provided at a very low weekly cost to members and their employer and benefit is payable to active members up to age 70.

 - Have paid at least 13 contributions into CWPS in the six months immediately before the first day of the illness or injury.

 - Claimants must be currently employed by an employer registered in CWPS during the period covered by their claim.

 - Claimants must make their claim for benefit within two months of the date their illness or injury began.

 - Sick Pay benefit cannot be claimed for any periods of unemployment.

 Benefit is not payable during official builder holiday periods.
 However, if the employer was operating as usual during the holiday period and work was available to the claimant had they not been sick, benefit can be paid by CWPS.
 This must be verified in writing to the Scheme by the claimant's employer.

 If there are not enough contributions paid to CWPS for a member who is claiming Sick Pay because the member was attending a course with SOLAS - the Further Education and Training Authority for a period before the claim period, benefit can be paid by CWPS.
 The dates of attendance at the course must be verified by letter or email by the employer.

 Sick Pay benefit paid from Monday to Friday and is not paid for weekend and/or public holidays.